-The word "lent" comes to us from Old English and German and originally meant "lengthening."
+The word "Lent" comes to us from Old English and German.
+It originally meant "lengthening."
 It was a word for spring when the days are beginning to lengthen.
-An older designation that more accurately describes this season and still used in French, Italian, Spanish, and other languages are words that reference the number 40.
+An older designation for Lent that more accurately describes this season and is still used in French, Italian, Spanish, and other languages are words that refer to the number 40.
 They are a reminder that Lent is 40 days of self-restraint and spiritual renewal.

 In yet other languages such as Russian, Polish, and Ukrainian, the name for this season is a reference to fasting.
-Together these names recall Jesus' 40 days of fasting in the wilderness following His baptism as He prepared for His three years of ministry.
+Together these names help us to recall Jesus' 40 days of fasting in the wilderness following His baptism as He prepared for His three years of ministry.

-For Christians around the world and through the centuries, Lent allows us to remember this time in Jesus' life and in some small way participate in it.
+For Christians around the world and through the centuries, Lent allows us to remember t time in Jesus' life and in some small way to participate in it.
 We do this by fasting and self-sacrifice.
 We focus on prayer and repentance.
 We echo Jesus' life with acts of kindness and love such as generosity and compassionate care for those in need.